Raj-6660/Real-Time-Detection/README.md

 - **Modern Frontend**: Built with HTML, CSS, and JavaScript for seamless user interaction
 - **Real-time Processing**: Capable of processing both uploaded media and live webcam feeds

-The system is designed to operate in diverse environments with minimal human intervention, making it suitable for wildlife monitoring, research, and security applications.
+The system is designed to operate in diverse environments with minimal human intervention, making it suitable for livestock protection.

 ## System Architecture